-COURSE DESCRIPTION and OBJECTIVES
+COURSE DESCRIPTION AND OBJECTIVES

 Effective communication and collaboration - skills learned through application and practice - are essential for success in most disciplines, particularly in actuarial science and statistics, fields in which complex information will need to be delivered clearly and occasionally explained to range of audiences from specialists to non-experts.
 This course primarily involves theory, investigation, practice, and feedback: your writing abilities will be assessed to give you individual direction with respect to what needs to be worked on; you will examine documents written by professionals and explore the needs of people in the discipline; you will consider various audiences (such as colleagues, clients, executives, and the "general public") in different situations and the use of accessible language and technical concepts where appropriate, along with strategies to reinforce understanding; you will practice editing and revising your work.
 In order to best meet your own learning needs, you will be offered a range of assignments from which to choose.
-You may also work collaboratively on some assignments.
-In the event of a COVID-19 lockdown, I will be ready to deliver course material through video presentations uploaded to Learn.
+You will also work collaboratively on some assignments.